 He specializes in U.S. foreign relations and international order from the late nineteenth century to the present.
 In his book, Tomorrow, the World: The Birth of U.S. Global Supremacy (Harvard University Press, 2020), he reveals how U.S. leaders made a sudden decision to pursue global military dominance, which they had previously regarded as unnecessary at best and imperialistic at worst.

 Stephen regularly writes about current events.
 His essays have appeared in Foreign Affairs, Foreign Policy, The Guardian, The Nation, The New York Review of Books, The New York Times, The New Yorker, The Washington Post, and elsewhere.
 In 2020, Prospect magazine named him one of “the world’s 50 top thinkers for the Covid-19 age.”

-Stephen has published scholarly articles on a range of subjects, including colonial empire, ideas of international law and organization, and humanitarian intervention.
-His articles have appeared in Diplomatic History, Journal of Contemporary History, Journal of Global History, Journal of Genocide Research, and Presidential Studies Quarterly.
+Stephen has also published scholarly articles on U.S. ideas and projects of diplomatic engagement, international law, world organization, colonial empire, and humanitarian intervention.
 His research on the intellectual origins of the League of Nations won the Fischel-Calhoun Prize from the Society for Historians of the Gilded Age and Progressive Era.

-Stephen received a PhD with distinction from Columbia University in 2015.
-His doctoral studies were supported by a Jacob K. Javits Fellowship, Doris G. Quinn Fellowship, and Andrew W. Mellon Foundation Dissertation Research Fellowship.
-Stephen received an MPhil from Columbia University in 2011 and an AB summa cum laude from Harvard University in 2007.
+Stephen received a PhD from Columbia University in 2015.
+He also received an MPhil from Columbia in 2011 and an AB summa cum laude from Harvard University in 2007.